PaulR2023/cse15l-lab-reports/lab3.md

 ```

 # Briefly describe why the fix addresses the issue.
-The reason why the fixes addressed the issue is that
+The reason why the fixes addressed the issue is that with another for statement.
+It can try to search for the conditions to where it will check to see if the cases are right.

 # Consider the commands less, find, and grep.
 Choose one of them.
 Online, find 4 interesting command-line options or alternate ways to use the command you chose.
 To find information about the commands, a simple Web search like “find command-line options” will probably give decent results.
 There is also a built-in command on many systems called man (short for “manual”) that displays information about commands; you can use man grep, for example, to see a long listing of information about how grep works.
 Also consider asking ChatGPT!